LoisChoji/practice_ML/README.md

 # practice_ML
 All ML hands on will be here.
+Just ML and Vibes!